Ghoul Keep and the Ghoul Lands (2012)

 Part I: The Ghoul Lands

 The Gazetteer opens, perhaps not unsurprisingly, with a very legible map followed by a useful summary of what the Ghoul Lands are all about.
-In short, the Ghoul lands are a cross between Mordor and some A.Merritt style Lost valley civilization, surrounded by inhospitable terrain on all sides.
-By day, its archaic population barters, works the fields, obeys the dictates of their hereditary aristocracy, pays homage to their Undying Ghoul King Lorrgan Makaar (with two Rs for extra akwarrd) and sacrifice their firstborn sons to the omnipresent Cult of the Rebirth.
+In short, the Ghoul lands are a cross between Mordor and some A.Merritt style Lost Civilization, surrounded by inhospitable terrain on all sides and cut off from the rest of the world.
+By day, its archaic population barters, works the fields, obeys the dictates of its hereditary aristocracy, pays homage to their Undying Ghoul King Lorrgan Makaar (with two Rs for extra akwarrd) and sacrifice their firstborn sons to the omnipresent Cult of the Rebirth.
 By night the doors are locked while all but those warded by the priesthood must suffer the depredations of the THOUSANDS AND THOUSAND OF GHOUL HORDES THAT ROAM THE LAND AND LIVE IN THE ENDLESS CAVERNS BENEATH THE EARTH.
 That certainly sounds like a place I could learn to love.

 Some history, which lasts half a page and therefore deserves a high five and an Ennie because nothing is as fucking annoying as long ass fantasy backstories.
 Spahn instead takes the smart approach and drops hints about the history of the Ghoul Lands throughout his work, referencing notable events in the descriptions of certain items, monsters and places whenever they come up.